sneaxiy/PaddlePaddle.org/README.md

 After you have gone through the installation steps above, here are the steps you need to take:

 - Before you start writing, we recommend reviewing these [guidelines on contributing content]().
-- Create a new `.md` (or `.rst`, only in the case of Paddle) file OR edit an existing article's file.
+- Create a new `.md` (or `.rst`, only in the case of Paddle) file OR edit an existing article's file within the appropriate directory of the repo you are contributing to.
 - To view the changes in your browser, click **Regenerate** on the top-righthand side corner.
 - To add it to a menu or change its position on the menu, click on the **Edit menu** button at the top of the left-handside menu on the page, to open the menu editor.